 I had everything I thought I ever wanted.

 And yet... despite the fact that every part of my life seemed successful, I felt dissatisfied, unhappy, stressed, and empty.

 I had material success, sure.
 But, it felt empty.
 But why didn’t it satisfy me?
 What exactly did I need?
 What was I craving?
 What was missing?
 Where does happiness and fulfillment come from, anyway?

 And so began my search for meaning, purpose, and happiness.

 That was 20 years ago.

-Since that first business, I’ve started 35 more businesses, coached entrepreneurs, CEOs, and executive teams, dined with billionaires, and I’ve learned a lot in those years.
+Since that first business, I’ve started 35 more businesses, coached entrepreneurs, CEOs, and executive teams, dined with billionaires, and I’ve learned a lot from some great people in those years.

 In everyone I’ve worked with I see the same lessons again and again.

 #1 - Know what Success means to YOU

 Success is a very personal thing, and it almost never matches the idea that your parents, teachers, and society handed you.